KDE/digikam-doc/showfoto_editor/showfoto_tools.rst

 One very important tool available in digiKam Batch Queue Manager is also usable in Showfoto.
 It's the famous :ref:`DNG Converter <dng_converter>` used to migrate proprietary RAW data containers to the open-standardized `Digital Negative format <https://en.wikipedia.org/wiki/Digital_Negative>`_.

-In Showfoto, this tool run as stand-alone version like **Time Adjust** plugin.
-It work Mostly like the original from the digiKam Batch Queue Manager.
+In Showfoto, this tool runs as stand-alone version like **Time Adjust** plugin.
+It works mostly like the original from the digiKam Batch Queue Manager.
 You can start it from the :menuselection:`Tools --> DNG Converter...` menu entry.

 .. figure:: images/showfoto_dng_converter.webp
     :alt: